sethmlarson/sethmlarson.dev/app/markdown/2026-05-07/library-version-specifiers-not-for-vulnerabilities.md

 their users are using secure versions of dependencies that aren't directly managed by the library (such as by bundling). **That is the responsibility of users**.

+## Why not?

+If every library applied this strategy the result would be mass-toil both for users and maintainers.

+urllib3 is *directly depended on by over 10,000 other libraries* on the Python Package Index.
+So a single vulnerability under this strategy would amplify to a new release for 10,000 projects.
+Projects like numpy (80,000), requests (72,000), and pandas (55,000) would have even more disastrous amplifications.
+There are a decent number of vulnerabilities published every day for open source libraries, so this would mean mass-releases, every day, forever: not good.

+The much more efficient strategy is to allow users to manage their own application dependencies to ensure they are not affected by vulnerabilities.

+## Why... maybe?

 You can imagine scenarios where a security vulnerability might affect compatibility, such as if a feature is removed or changed in a backwards-incompatible way.
 In this case then a version range update may be warranted.